raspberrypi/documentation/usage/python/README.md

 ![Python in the applications menu](images/app-menu-python3.png)

-IDLE gives you a REPL (Read-Evaluate-Print-Loop) which is a prompt you can enter Python commands into.
-As it's a REPL you even get the output of commands printed to the screen without using `print`.
+IDLE gives you a REPL (Read-Evaluate-Print-Loop), which is a prompt you can enter Python commands into.
+Because it's a REPL, you even get the output of commands printed to the screen without using `print`.

-*Note: two versions of Python are available: Python 2 and Python 3.
-Python 3 has was first released in 2008 and Python 2 development ended with 2.7 which was released in 2010.
-Python 3 is recommended, however Python 2 is available for legacy applications which do not support Python 3 yet.*
+**Note**: two versions of Python are available — Python 2 and Python 3.
+Python 3 has was first released in 2008 and Python 2 development ended with 2.7, which was released in 2010.
+Python 3 is recommended, but Python 2 is available for legacy applications which do not support Python 3 yet.

 You can use variables if you need to but you can even use it like a calculator.
 For example: